-a) General remark
+a) General remarks

 Swiss immigration law distinguishes between citizens of the European Union (EU) and of the Member States of the European Free Trade Association (EFTA) and citizens of other countries.
-As far as work permits are concerned, citizens of Romania and Bulgaria, which became Members of the EU in 2007, were to be treated as non-EU citizens until May 31, 2016.
-For the purposes of immigration, Croatian citizens are not treated as EU citizens.
+The same conditions apply to all citizens of Member States of the EU-25/EFTA (EU-17/EFTA plus EU-8).
 Citizens of EU and EFTA Member States benefit from the bilateral treaties with the EU regarding the free movement of persons which substantially facilitate immigration.